Design and typography at Salt

 Our early series designs lent us scholarly consistency, but as we entered the trade market we realised that coherence alone wasn’t enough.
 We needed covers that carried emotion and story.
 Investing in cover design changed everything: colour, typography, and imagery began working together to build an emotional bridge to the reader.

-Cover designs by The Cover Factory.
+Some cover designs by The Cover Factory aka … me.

 These designs quickly became part of Salt’s public identity.
 Each book looked distinct, yet unmistakably ours.
 Booksellers began to recognise a Salt title instantly – intelligent, original, beautifully made.
 The Press’s reputation shifted with its covers: design was no longer decoration but discovery, the first act of reading.
+Perhaps almost a decade ago, I began giving annual guest lectures about cover design and trade publishing at the UEA, and I will be restarting these at MMU in Manchester in 2026.
+I think I'm a better designer in my sixties than I ever was in my thirties – but you will be the judge of that.

 As our design language matured, so did our identity.
 What began as a series of formal templates became a recognisable brand – a quiet signature across every medium.

-Reflections on Design as Craft and Ethos
+Reflections on design as craft and ethos